mverleg/WW/README.rst

 * For some reason, the menu does fold for small windows, but the open button doesn't work.
 * Deleting a phrase also deletes all statistics derived from; maybe hide the phrase instead
-* Random DjangoUnicodeDecodeError even in admin with strings coming coming from database *
+* Random DjangoUnicodeDecodeError even in admin with strings coming coming from database
+* Add images or other context markers to Phrase, to distinguish double meanings (and it's cool anyway) *